 Material and method

-The study entitled “Impact of Basfoliar and Biovita Applications on the Growth, Yield and Quality of Brinjal (Solanum Melongena L.).” was carried out at the research farm of the Faculty of Agricultural Sciences, DAV University, Jalandhar, Punjab during the 2023 academic year.
+The study entitled “Impact of Basfoliar and Biovita Applications on the Growth, Yield and Quality of Brinjal (Solanum Melongena L.)” was carried out at the research farm of the Faculty of Agricultural Sciences, DAV University, Jalandhar, Punjab during the 2023 academic year.
 The seeds of Brinjal cv.
 Pusa Bhairav was collected from the Faculty of Agricultural Sciences, DAV University, Jalandhar.
 On month of January 2023, the brinjal seedlings was raised in portrays.
 Seeds was sown in portrays with cocopeat as rooting media.
 The media was treated with Bavistin @ 2g/lit water.
 Before sowing, the seeds were treated with captain @ 2.5g/kg of seeds.
 The trays were kept in the polyhouse to provide favourable condition for early germination.
 The experiment was laid out in randomized block design followed by three replications and ten treatments.
 The field preparation involved through ploughing and the application of farmyard manure.
 The experiment was carried out in a randomized block design (RBD).

 RESULTS AND DISCUSSION